-hallmark which indicates that jewellery is precious (however, the absence of a hallmark does not necessarily mean that the article is a piece of fashion jewellery).
+structure (fashion jewellery is significantly cheaper than precious jewellery) and on the presence of a hallmark which indicates that jewellery is precious (however, the absence of a hallmark does not necessarily mean that the article is a piece of fashion jewellery).
 Moreover, it is acknowledged that the majority of reported cases involve fashion jewellery and not precious ones.
 However, because of a lack of a clear definition, because children can come into contact with adult jewellery, and also because it is expected that the use of lead and its compounds is marginal in the sector of precious jewellery, decision was made to include both types of jewellery.
 Section E.2.1.2.3 presents more information on the differences between fashion and precious jewellery.

-Concerning the scope of the restriction proposal, SEAC proposes to have a derogation for crystal parts of jewellery articles and for precious and semi-precious stones as described above.
+Concerning the scope of the restriction proposal, SEAC proposes to include derogations for crystal parts (full lead crystal and lead crystal) of jewellery articles and for vitreous enamels and in addition derogations for non synthetic or reconstructed precious and semi-precious stones and internal components of watch timepieces inaccessible to consumers as described above.